ICU Presentation

 AI IconToolbarShare ui

-Rounding is typically done daily in an intensive care unit (ICU), and involves various members of the patient’s care team, including consultant doctors, specialists, junior doctors, nurses, and students.
-The practice of rounding is undertaken to get all team members up-to-speed on the patient’s condition and any significant events that have occurred over the past 24 hours since the previous day's rounds.
+Rounding is typically done daily in an intensive care unit (ICU), and involves various members of the patient's care team, including consultant doctors, specialists, junior doctors, nurses, and students.
+The practice of rounding is undertaken to get all team members up-to-speed on the patient's condition (these are usually critically ill patients) and any significant events that have occurred over the past 24 hours since the previous day's rounds.

-Rounding also enables the patient’s care team to make informed, collaborative decisions about the best next steps for the patient and coordinate the patient’s care across multiple departments.
+Rounding also enables the patient's care team to make informed, collaborative decisions about the best next steps for the patient and coordinate the patient's care across multiple departments, especially if there were any overnight events worth noting.

-As such, presenting a patient concisely, accurately, and thoroughly during ICU rounds is an important skill to develop as a doctor, nurse, or other health professional involved in ICU rounding.
+As such, presenting ICU patients concisely, accurately, and thoroughly during ICU rounds is an important skill to develop as a doctor, nurse, or other health professional involved in ICU rounding.

 Presenting patients succinctly and accurately is a crucial skill that junior doctors must develop during the early years of their training, and following a structured template like the one provided here is a great way to practice.